 We are delighted to announce that after months of meetings Birmingham City Council have agreed to pilot Homeless Rooms.
 They will fund first 3 months of the pilot.
 Many thanks to the Council for backing some grassroots innovation.

 We now need your help to raise the following 3 months' funding- Jan-Mar 2018

 Please share this on all of your social media platforms?

-The idea of this site is pretty simple: There are at least 300 homeless people in Birmingham sleeping rough TONIGHT and 5000 - 20000 more people are ‘sofa surfing’ with no place to call their own.
+The idea of this site is pretty simple: Officially there are 55 rough sleepers in Birmingham, however unofficial estimates say there are at least 300 homeless people in Birmingham sleeping rough TONIGHT and 5000 - 20000 more people are ‘sofa surfing’ with no place to call their own.

 Birmingham City council receive over 100 homeless applications each week.

 There are 1800 people in temporary accommodation and 350 people in Bed & Breakfasts which costs the council a lot of money.
 Millions of pounds every year.

 Not many people know this, but in Birmingham there are dozens of landlords who own hundreds of properties with thousands of rooms who accept homeless people without the need for: